CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 Normally, the most accurate power analysis results come from simulating after place-and-route.
 For now, we have provided a design that has been pushed through place-and-route and post place-and-route simulation outputs in `skel/src/post-par-sim`.

 To perform power analysis with Hammer, we must specify a few more things.
-Take a look at `sim-gl-par.yml` in the `skel` subdirectory.
-In addition to the things added in `sim-gl-syn.yml`, there is a new namespace `power` which contains keys that specify *Switching Activity Interchange Format (SAIF)* files, *Standard Parasitic Exchange Format (SPEF)* files, and a layout database.
+There is a new namespace `power` which contains keys that specify *Switching Activity Interchange Format (SAIF)* files, *Standard Parasitic Exchange Format (SPEF)* files, and a layout database.
 The layout database and SPEF files are generated from the place-and-route tool, Innovus.

 - "*Standard Parasitic Exchange Format (SPEF) contains the parasitic information of a design(R, L, and C) in an ASCII file*".
 Skimming through the SPEF files, you can see the words CAP and RES everywhere; these are annotations of the parasitic capacitances and resistances caused by physical layout and connections of logic gates.